Attachment-based Therapists in Brooklyn, NY

 I primarily utilize psychodynamic and attachment-based techniques and incorporate other modalities to develop a unique plan of action tailored to your specific needs.

-My approach to therapy is collaborative and warm.
+My approach to therapy is warm and collaborative.
 I believe therapy works when we establish a meaningful relationship that allows you to feel safe enough to develop a sense of curiosity about your inner world.
 Within this space, we can challenge long-held self-narratives and discover the roots of dissatisfying relational patterns.
-My goal is to help you see the world differently and build agency to make changes in your life.
+My goal is to help you see your world differently and build agency to make changes in your life.
 Together we will identify new ways of relating to yourself and others, leading to a greater sense of meaning and fulfillment.

 I primarily utilize psychodynamic and attachment-based techniques and incorporate other modalities to develop a unique plan of action tailored to your specific needs.

-My approach to therapy is collaborative and warm.
+My approach to therapy is warm and collaborative.
 I believe therapy works when we establish a meaningful relationship that allows you to feel safe enough to develop a sense of curiosity about your inner world.
 Within this space, we can challenge long-held self-narratives and discover the roots of dissatisfying relational patterns.
-My goal is to help you see the world differently and build agency to make changes in your life.
+My goal is to help you see your world differently and build agency to make changes in your life.
 Together we will identify new ways of relating to yourself and others, leading to a greater sense of meaning and fulfillment.

 (347) 462-0197 View (347) 462-0197